Donate Sign Up for The Gist

 Jess Rape, AP 2D Art & Design Content Specialist

 Jess is joining A+ College Ready as the 2D Art and Design Specialist.
-This is her 16th year teaching visual arts and has taught all grade levels throughout her career.
-She is currently teaching visual art at Mountain Brook High School in Birmingham, AL. Her classes include 2D Design, Advanced 2D Design, Foundations of Drawing and Painting, Advanced Drawing and Painting, Portfolio Enhancement, AP 2D Design and AP Drawing.
-Jess received her Bachelor’s Degree in Fine Arts with a minor in Drawing and a minor in Education as well as a Master’s Degree in Art Education from Auburn University at Montgomery.
+She is currently teaching visual arts at Mountain Brook High School in Birmingham, AL. Her classes include Foundations of Drawing and Painting, Advanced Drawing and Painting, Portfolio Enhancement, AP 2D Design and AP Drawing.
+She is also an AP Studio Art Table Leader and AP Reader for the College Board.
+Jess received her BFA with a minor in Drawing and a minor in Education as well as a Master’s Degree in Art Education from Auburn University at Montgomery.

 Jess has a passion for teaching art and strives to create a classroom environment that nurtures creativity, encourages experimentation and problem solving, with a focus on technical skill to cultivate successful student artists.
 She knows the importance the arts have in touching the lives of children and the positive impact it has on keeping students engaged and in school.
 She is excited about the opportunity to support and collaborate with fellow art teachers and eager to participate in the growth of AP Visual Art programs across Alabama.